Step 4: Make queries with the shell

 See that the shell is working with a simple "hello world" SQL statement:

 The shell requires that SQL commands terminate with a semicolon.
 If you enter a string that does not, the shell will continue accepting lines of SQL input until a terminating semicolon is provided.

 Turso is backed by libSQL, which is a fork of SQLite, so you must provide SQL commands in the SQLite dialect.

 Create and populate a table, and view its contents by copying the following SQL statements into the shell:

 → create table users (id text, email text);

 → insert into users values ("001", "email@example.com");

 → select * from users;

-the structure of the database:
+.schema and use them to inspect the structure of the database:

 CREATE TABLE users (id text, email text)